vardius/crud-bundle/Resources/doc/configuration.md

 `response_type` tell the action what type of response to return `xml`, `html`, or `json`.
 By `template` parameter you can provide custom location for action view.
 Other options are just routing symfony options.

+`checkAccess` option allow you to check user role, or use your custom voters as well, this bundle goes with `vardius-security` bundle which allows you to use `isOwner` voter.
+For more information how to configure `isOwner` read [Configuration](https://github.com/Vardius/security-bundle/blob/master/Resources/doc/configuration.md)

 **COUTION: When using ActionProvider only actions provided by provider class are enabled in controller!**